glFusion/otv/README.md

-# Secret-Sharing Plugin for glFusion
+# Secret and Key Sharing Plugin for glFusion
 This plugin allows for secure sharing of secret data between parties.
-Secrets are encrypted using a public and private key, and the private key is only provided to the submitter in the form of a custom URL.
+Secrets are encrypted using a public and private key, and the private key is only provided to the submitter in the form of an encrypted URL.

-Using that URL the secret value may be viewed once only and is then deleted.
+Using that URL, the secret value may be viewed once only and is then deleted.
 The secret is also initially hidden from view and accessed by clicking a link to ensure that it is safe to view the secret on-screen.